Frequently Asked Questions

 No, as long as your CSV has a header row you can just map the required columns to any column in your CSV when you schedule your report.
 You can also save these mappings against your project so they're pre-populated next time.

 That's really up to you, but we'd recommend you upload as much data as possible.
 2 years is normally a sensible minimum period when looking at Customer Lifetime Revenue and similar metrics, but you can absolutely upload a longer time period.
-We split our visual charts into 24 month segments (the last chart in each section will show less than 24 months if you don't upload a multiple of 24 months of data), so if you want to keep those neat, you may wish to upload data in a multiple of 24 months between the oldest and newest order.

 Any orders with an order value of 0 or less will automatically be excluded from the import process.
 In addition, any months with zero orders and revenue will be excluded from charts and tables in your report.